ADHD Supergirls

 Not all products will work equally well for all girls with ADHD, but these are the ADHD tools for the classroom that girls with ADHD use and prefer when trying to concentrate in the classroom and at home.

-The tools aren’t meant to be “fun” necessarily, just provide an outlet for the child to move around, which for an ADHD child, actually helps improve their concentration.
-If the tool isn’t doing that, and it’s distracting the child from the lesson, it’s not the right tool for that child.
+The tools aren’t meant to be “fun” necessarily, just provide an outlet for the daughter to move around, which for an ADHD girl, actually helps improve their concentration.
+If the tool isn’t doing that, and it’s distracting the girl from the lesson, it’s not the right tool for that girl.

 Want to try non-traditional fidgets?
-Try these fun DIY fidgets!
+Try these fun DIY fidget toys for girls with ADHD.

-In my experience, there are three main ways that a child with ADHD moves around and fidgets in the classroom.
+In my experience, there are three main ways that a girl with ADHD moves around and fidgets in the classroom.

 Some kids fidget with their hands, picking at skin, rubbing their hands together, playing with pencils, doodling, tapping the desk, etc.